RutledgePaulV/illuminepixels/resources/about/about.md

 Since then I went to college for Mathematics and Computer Science; discovered a proclivity for architecture, devops, and security; fell in love with functional programming; taught myself Clojure; taught my team Clojure; and built a successful multi-tenant product suite from the ground up with Clojure and Kubernetes.
-These days I continue to lead the technical efforts of our team while mentoring others as we scale our products to meet the demands of real customers.
+Just recently I moved on to a large company with different challenges but within a few years I expect to start my own tech company.

 ___